DevExpress/devextreme-documentation/concepts/05 UI Components/FilterBuilder/10 Accessibility/15 Keyboard Navigation.md

-A user can use the following keys to interact with the Scheduler component:
+A user can use the following keys to interact with the Chat component:

 <table class="dx-table">
     <tr>